Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> A flower falls, even though we love it; and a weed grows, even though we do not love it.
+> The way to change others' minds is with affection, and not anger.

 <!-- QUOTE_END -->